Chuck Roasts are on sale this week. Love Pot Roast, especially as left overs or sandwiches or beside potatoes, or, well, you know, as pot roast.

 He’s got so many varieties, I couldn’t choose.

-Actually, I was just in a hurry, and decided to make one up myself rather than
+But, today, I was just in a hurry, and decided to make one up myself rather than

 I used my fresh ground sea salt and some ground pepper and just rubbed that in, all around the roast.